Obstacles to granting earnings-related daily allowance

 The unemployment fund will not pay earnings-related daily allowance for a period during which the employer has an obligation to pay wages.
 If you would be entitled to wages or compensation from your employer during your notice period, but you have given up this right either completely or you have agreed, for example, on a notice period that is shorter than the notice period required by law or agreement, you will not be paid earnings-related allowance for the period for which you would have been entitled to notice period wages or compensation for the termination of employment.

-The payment of earnings-related daily allowance is also prevented if your employer makes a payment to you (such as severance pay, support package or motivation bonus) which can be considered to be made due to the termination of your employment.
+The payment of earnings-related daily allowance is also prevented if your employer makes a payment to you (such as severance pay, financial compensation or motivation bonus) which can be considered to be made due to the termination of your employment.
 In such case, the unemployment fund divides the payment into periods on the basis of your income from your latest employment relationship.
 It does not matter what name the payment was made under or when the payment was made.
 For example, your employer may have made payments for several months before the end of your employment.
-If a payment is interpreted as being additional compensation, the unemployment fund will add monthly payments together and divide the whole amount into periods starting from the end of employment.
-The deferral period division is done by comparing the amount of the payments made by the employer to daily pay, which is calculated using the same principle used to calculate daily pay from the earned income on which the earnings-related daily allowance is based.
-However, a deduction of 3.76 percent is not made to daily pay calculated for the purpose of determining a deferral period, unlike when calculating the earnings-related daily allowance.
+If the payment is interpreted as a financial compensation, the unemployment fund will add monthly payments together and divide the whole amount into periods starting from the end of your employment.
+The periodizing of financial compensation is done by comparing the financial compensation to the daily wage, which is calculated based on the salary paid during the employment relationship.
+If the employment relationship has been long-term, the daily wage is calculated based on approximately 12 months of salaries.
+The calculation is mainly done according to the same principles as the daily wage that forms the basis for earnings-related unemployment allowance, but a reduction of 3.54 percent is not made from the daily wage, as is done in the calculation of earnings-related unemployment allowance.
+If you have also been paid holiday compensation in addition to a financial compensation, these are combined and periodized from the end of the employment relationship.

-You must keep your job search active during the deferral period
+You must keep your jobseeking active during the period of financial compensation

-If you work at least 12 months during your deferral period or after and meet the working condition again, the rate of earnings-related daily allowance is calculated based on this work when you start receiving earnings-related daily allowance after the deferral period.
+If you work at least 12 months during the periodizing of financial compensation or after and meet the working condition again, the rate of earnings-related daily allowance is calculated based on this work when you start receiving earnings-related daily allowance after the deferral period.

-Mandatory waiting periods imposed by the TE Office
+Mandatory waiting periods imposed by the employment officials

-The TE Office may impose mandatory waiting periods of varying lengths.
+The employment officials may impose mandatory waiting periods of varying lengths.
 Mandatory waiting periods are periods for which earnings-related daily allowance cannot be paid if you have influenced your own unemployment in some way.
 All calendar days are counted to mandatory waiting period.
-You can get more information about waiting periods and obligations related to applying for a work from the TE Office.
+You can get more information about waiting periods and obligations related to applying for a work from the employment officials.

 A mandatory waiting period of 45 days may be imposed if you have resigned without an acceptable reason or have caused the termination of work by your own improper actions.
 If the employment would have lasted five days or less, the mandatory waiting period is 30 days.
 If you refuse work (you have been selected) that would have lasted more than two weeks the mandatory waiting period is 45 days.
 If the employment was supposed to last two weeks at most, the mandatory waiting period is 30 days.